-Because our Chief Executive Officer, Mr. Calkins, owns in excess of 50% of the voting power of our outstanding capital stock, we are eligible to elect the "controlled company" exemption to the corporate governance rules for publicly-listed companies.
-However, we have not elected to do so.
-Therefore, as a listed company, the Nasdaq Stock Market ("Nasdaq") listing standards require a majority of the members of our Board of Directors qualify as "independent," as affirmatively determined by the Board of Directors.
+Because our Chief Executive Officer, Mr. Calkins, owns in excess of 50% of the voting power of our outstanding capital stock, we are eligible for the "controlled company" exemption to the corporate governance rules for publicly-listed companies, which means we are exempt from the Nasdaq Stock Market ("Nasdaq") listing standards requirement for a majority of the members of our Board of Directors to qualify as "independent," as affirmatively determined by the Board of Directors, and to have our Compensation Committee as well as Nominating and Corporate Governance Committee composed solely of independent directors.

 The Board consults with the Company's counsel to ensure the independence determinations are consistent with relevant securities and other laws and regulations regarding the definition of "independent," including those set forth in pertinent listing standards of Nasdaq, as in effect from time to time.
+Currently, a majority of our Board of Directors qualify as "independent"; however, after the Annual Meeting we will have four independent directors and four non-independent directors due to Mr. Boccassam not being up for re-election.
+We will continue to have our Compensation Committee and Nominating and Corporate Governance Committee composed solely of independent directors.

 Consistent with these considerations, our Board of Directors has undertaken a review of the independence of the nominated directors and considered whether any has a material relationship with us that could compromise his or her ability to exercise independent judgment in carrying out his or her responsibilities.
 Based upon information requested from and provided by each director and director nominee concerning their background, employment, and affiliations, including family relationships, our Board of Directors determined that Messrs.
-Biddle, Boccassam, Devine, McCarthy, and Mulligan and Ms. Kilberg, representing six of our nine nominated directors, would be "independent directors" as defined under current rules and regulations of the SEC and the listing standards of Nasdaq.
+Biddle and Mulligan and Mses.
+Edwards and Kilberg, representing four of our eight nominated directors, would be "independent directors" as defined under current rules and regulations of the SEC and the listing standards of Nasdaq.
 Messrs.
-Calkins, Kramer, and Lynch are not considered independent because they are or were executive officers of the Company.
-In making these independence determinations, our Board of Directors considered the current and prior relationships that each non-employee director and director nominee has with the Company and all other facts and circumstances that our Board of Directors deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each non-employee director and director nominee.
+Calkins, Kramer, and Lynch are not considered independent because they are or were executive officers of the Company within the past three years, and Mr. McCarthy is not considered independent because of his compensated consulting work as Acting Chief Operating Officer of the Company and a former Advisor to the Board.
+In making these independence determinations, our Board of Directors considered the current and prior relationships each non-employee director and director nominee has with the Company and all other facts and circumstances our Board of Directors deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each non-employee director and director nominee.